 Suppose you are wondering whether there are any requirements for creating a playlist.
 In that case, the answer is that it is necessary to set up Spotify for Artists and become a verified Spotify user.
 Only verified artists are able to use the Spotify artist playlist feature.

 This is an excellent opportunity to remind you that it’s the ideal time to create a personal Spotify profile, which you can do by visiting the Spotify for Artists website.
-You can manage your artist page by simply following a few easy steps, and you can also learn how to make the most of your Spotify artist profile here.
+Here, you can set up your Spotify artist account and manage your artist page by simply following a few easy steps.
+Your Spotify artist account is the gateway to numerous features, including artist playlists.
+You can also learn how to make the most of your Spotify artist profile here.
 After that, you will finally be able to become a verified Spotify user.

 Why Should I Create a Spotify Artist Playlist?